2002 Venezuelan coup attempt

 A failed coup d'état on 11 April 2002 saw the president of Venezuela, Hugo Chávez, ousted from office for 47 hours before being restored to power.
 Chávez was aided in his return to power by popular support and mobilization against the coup by loyal ranks in the military.

-Those who opposed Chávez claimed that his government was becoming undemocratic.
-By early 2002, Chávez's approval rating dropped to around 30%.
-The growing dissatisfaction with Chávez among those in the military due to his aggressive manner, and alliances with Cuba and paramilitaries also led multiple officers to call on Chávez to resign.
+By early 2002, Chávez's approval rating had dropped to around 30%, with many business, church and media leaders being opposed to Chávez's use of emergency powers to bypass the National Assembly and institute significant government changes, arguing they were increasingly authoritarian.
+Meanwhile, the growing dissatisfaction with Chávez among those in the military due to his aggressive manner and alliances with Cuba and paramilitaries led multiple officers to call on Chávez to resign.
+Demonstrations and counter-demonstrations took place on a weekly basis as the country became increasingly divided.
+Retired military officers, former politicians, union leaders, and spokespeople for the Catholic Church claimed they had military support to remove Chávez from power, with an April 6 CIA intelligence report warning that plotters would try to exploit social unrest from upcoming opposition demonstrations for his removal.

-The situation began on 9 April, when a general strike was called by the trade union organization National Federation of Trade Unions (Confederación de Trabajadores de Venezuela, CTV).
+Tensions worsened on 7 April, when PDVSA President Guaicaipuro Lameda Montero and 5 of the 7 members of the board of directors were fired.
+On 9 April, a general strike was called by the trade union organization National Federation of Trade Unions (Confederación de Trabajadores de Venezuela, CTV).
 The proposed strike was in response to Chávez's appointments to prominent posts in Venezuela's national oil company, PDVSA.
 Two days later in Caracas, up to one million Venezuelans marched in opposition to Chávez.
-At one point during the march, opposition leaders redirected the protestors to the presidential palace, Miraflores, where government supporters and Bolivarian Circles were holding their own rally.
+After stopping at its original end point, the march continued towards the presidential palace, Miraflores, where government supporters and Bolivarian Circles were holding their own rally.
 Upon the opposition's arrival, the two sides confronted each other.
-A shootout started at the Llaguno Overpass, near the Miraflores Palace, and by that evening 19 people were dead, including both supporters and opponents of the government.
-The military high command refused Chávez's order to implement the Plan Ávila, a plan first used by Carlos Andrés Pérez during the Caracazo that resulted in the killings of hundreds of Venezuelans, as a response to the protests and demanded him to resign.
+A shootout started at the Llaguno Overpass, near the Miraflores Palace, and by that evening 19 people were dead.
+Chávez ordered the implementation of Plan Ávila, a military plan to mobilize an emergency force to protect the palace in the event of a coup.
+As the plan had resulted in the killing of hundreds of Venezuelans during the Caracazo, military high command refused and demanded he resign.
 President Chávez was subsequently arrested by the military.
 Chávez's request for asylum in Cuba was denied, and he was ordered to be tried in a Venezuelan court.